apple-fritter/doppelganger/README.md

     - derogatory or inflammatory language or dialogue
     - obscene, triggering, or revolting content
     - harassment
-    - personal attacks.
+    - personal attacks
 - Obtain user consent before interacting with them or sending responses.
-  - Be respectful of other users' privacy
+  - Be respectful of other users' privacy.
   - Do not invade their personal space without their explicit permission.

 ### Respect the host platform